HB9SL – An effective antenna for portable QRP

 The other side of the antenna sloped down from the flagpole almost (but not quite) in-line with the other side of the antenna, under (but not touching) my tilted over VHF steel mast and the cord tied off to the fence.

 The positioned the antenna wire roughly from West to East, with the feed-point on the eastern side, meaning the antenna supposedly will have some gain to the west.

 I now connected up the WSPRLite unit, synchronised its start against an atomic clock App and let it run for about 10 minutes before stopping it and then moving the ends of the antenna around.
 The end that had been across the car park pointing to the west moved into the garden and ran out to a tree in a northerly direction.
 The eastern end of the antenna now should move to the south.
-Unfortunately there is no enough space in the garden to fit this in and the compromise was that it ran SSE rather than due south and then the end of the wire hung down in the tree after going over a branch.
+Unfortunately, there is not enough space in the garden to fit this in and the compromise was that it ran SSE rather than due south and then the end of the wire hung down in the tree after going over a branch.
 This was the side of the antenna with the feed-point in it, so the antenna should now have some gain in a “sort of” northerly direction.
 After the 10 minute break to move the ends of the antenna I ran the WSPRLite for about 10 minutes again.

 Here are the results from the WSPRnet site:

 As the data is in reverse sequence, the top six entries are from when the antenna was “beamed” ‘sort of’ north and the bottom five entries from when it was “beamed” west.

 Luckily we have reports from Iceland in both batches and so we can compare those.